NVE/ebm/docs/source/user_case.rst

 Creating an input directory for a scenario
 ++++++++++++++++++++++++++++++++++++++++++

-To create a new scenario with EBM the default input open your favourite terminal program and type the command:
+To create a new scenario in EBM, open your preferred terminal and run the following command:

 .. code-block:: bash